 Under the new procedures, funds will continue to notify the Department of any intention to increase their health insurance premiums, however, when seeking an increase of less than the CPI benchmark, health funds “can expect a greater degree of certainty that the increase will not be disallowed by the Minister”.

-Any fund seeking a premium rise larger than the CPI benchmark is required to provide the independent regulator, the Private Health Insurance Administration Council (PHIAC), with detailed information justifying a larger increase.
+Any fund seeking a premium rise larger than the CPI benchmark is required to provide the independent regulator, the Australian Prudential Regulation Authority (APRA), with detailed information justifying a larger increase.

-The Private Health Insurance Administration Council is an independent Statutory Authority that regulates the health insurance industry.
-The Private Health Insurance Administration Council also collects and disseminates financial and statistical data regarding health funds.
-The Council's website can be accessed at http://www.phiac.gov.au.
+The Australian Prudential Regulation Authority is an independent Statutory Authority that regulates the health insurance industry (among other industries).
+APRA also collects and disseminates financial and statistical data regarding health funds.
+The Authority's website can be accessed at https://www.apra.gov.au/industries/private-health-insurance.